GaloyMoney/galoy-infra/docs/pg-migration-guide/guide.md

 ![step-7](./assets/step-7.png)
 ![step-8](./assets/step-8.png)

-### Once you see the **PROMOTE** option in the Database Migration Service, we would need to configure the destination database to be exactly as the source, see the next step on how to do it.
+### Once you see the **PROMOTE** option in the Database Migration Service, **do not** promote the instance yet, we would configure the destination database to be exactly as the source in the next step, then promote the instance.

 # Step 4: Pre-promotion